Sentinel tank: Further experiments

+In mid-1941, due to delays in the Sentinel’s development, the AC2 Cruiser was designed.
+The AC2 was a modified Sentinel with thinner armor and a less powerful engine that was designed to be simple and quick to produce.
+However, the Australian Army deemed the armor and speed of the AC2 lackluster compared to preexisting contemporary tanks, and the government did not want to take resources away from the ongoing AC1 Sentinel project at the time.
+Therefore, the project was soon cancelled.

 The Sentinel was to be succeeded by the AC3 Thunderbolt, a much improved design with better armour protection, and most importantly increased firepower.
 The next step up in firepower available in Australia was the 25 pounder (87.6 mm, 3.45 in) gun-howitzer.
 This was quickly redesigned as a tank gun, work that would later prove useful for the design of the Short 25 Pounder.

 In an effort to further improve the firepower of the Australian produced tanks, a new turret was built and placed on the first of the earlier development vehicles to assess the vehicle's ability to mount the foremost Allied anti-tank gun of the day – the British 17 pounder (76 mm, 3 in).
 This was achieved by mounting two 25 pounder gun-howitzers that, when fired together, would significantly exceed the recoil of a 17 pounder.
 It was later fitted with a 17 pounder and after successful gunnery trials the 17 pounder was selected for the AC4 tank.
 On the AC4 tank, the 17 pounder was to be mounted in a new and larger turret, attached by a 70 inch (1778 mm) diameter turret ring, the space for which was accommodated by changes to the upper hull permitted by the compact nature of the "Perrier-Cadillac".
 The design for the AC4 tank was not finalised before the programme ended.